The Green Grid

 The Green Grid is a nonprofit, industry consortium of end-users, policy-makers, technology providers, facility architects, and utility companies collaborating to improve the resource efficiency of data centers.

-At one time it had more than 175 member companies.
-Membership starts at $3000, as of 2021.

 As business demands increase, so does the number of data center facilities which house a rising amount of IT equipment.
 Data center managers run into resource limits on electrical power, cooling, and space.